attilaoroszdev/godoteuconsentparserplugin/gdscript/HOW_TO_USE.md

 ```

 So now we have the IDs of any and all missing purposes.
 What do we do with them?
-Like, literally, whatever the law allows you. get the logs (if you legally can), or display some user messages, etc. You can manually parse all of these, if you want or just use one of the helper methods that'll do this for you:
+Like, literally, whatever the law allows you.
+Get the logs (if you legally can), or display some user messages, etc. You can manually parse all of these, if you want or just use one of the helper methods that'll do this for you:

 ##### Easily build human-readable messages for your users

 If you want to easily construct informative messages for your users, telling them what exactly went wrong, the following methods have your back.
 If that's all you want to do, this is all you need.
-All the above methods were focused on returning consent data in a machine readable way, bit these ones are for human eyes mostly:
+All the above methods were focused on returning consent data in a machine readable way, but these ones are for human eyes mostly:

 ```gdscript